Welcome back to The Long Version, a newsletter by Jonathan M. Katz.

 The gesture did not work.
 The headliner of the white-supremacist rally, Richard Spencer, called Trump’s second set of remarks “kumbaya nonsense.”
 “I don't think Donald Trump is a dumb person,” he said.
 “And only a dumb person would take those lines seriously.”

-That set the stage for Trump’s most infamous comments: a third, impromptu press conference in the lobby of Trump Tower.
+That set the stage for Trump’s most infamous comments: a third, impromptu press conference in the lobby of Trump Tower, three days after the car attack.
 You can read the full transcript here.

 As is often the case, Trump’s main objective was to defend himself—in this case from the criticism of his “many sides” remark.
 His most famous line— “You also had people that were very fine people on both sides”—was in essence the other side of the coin of what he’d said a few days earlier.